ndrewpacheco/bass-note-tutor/README.md

 # Bass Note Tutor

-A [React](https://reactjs.org/) application where music students can learn the notes of a musical staff, using an interactive instrument.
+A [React](https://reactjs.org/) application designed to help music students learn the notes of a musical staff using an interactive instrument.
+This application leverages the power of third-party libraries, including Tone.js for audio sampling and VexFlow for displaying musical staff.

-This application utilizes the third party libraries [Tone.js](https://tonejs.github.io/) for audio sampling and [VexFlow](https://vexflow.com/) for musical staff display.
+## Overview

-This current app serves as a stepping stone towards  development of a full-stack educational platform.
-Future goals  for the application involve more user integration, tutorial customization, lesson tracking and data storage.
+Bass Note Tutor is an interactive learning tool that simplifies the process of understanding musical notes on the bass clef.
+Whether you're a beginner or an experienced musician, this app is here to assist you in grasping the intricacies of bass notes and improving your music theory knowledge.
+Our future goals for the application include enhancing user integration, providing tutorial customization, lesson tracking, and data storage.

 ### Getting Started
 Simply run `npm start` within the project directory to run the application in development mode.